prasanthrubyist/shopify-plus-api-pres/presentation.md

 # Staying up to date with Webhooks

+^ One of the ways you could keep up to date with Shopify is through polling, though that can lead to unnecessary API usage.
+Especially if data hasn't changed

 ^ Let us tell you when things have changed

-  Don't bite into your API call limits
+^ Webhooks don't eat into your API call limits

-  Let you subscribe to the kinds of data you are interested in Data is signed
+^ Let you subscribe to the kinds of data you are interested in

+^ Data is signed so you can verify the integrity

 ---